JJ/hoborg/text/text.md

-And a printout of where this marvel could be found, since, to top all that, he didn't stay in a single place, but kept moving all over the place with a circus.
+And a printout of where this marvel could be found, since, to top all that, he didn't stay in a single place, but kept moving all over the map.
+Along with a circus.

 "A circus?"
 I asked.
 "What does it do?
 Bite chicken heads off?"

 "As far as we know, it could bite the head of something considerably bigger than a chicken."
-He said, while Fist-means-business smiled in a nondescript way.
-"But yes, we can say it does that too".
+Talking-guy said, while Fists-means-business smiled in a nondescript way.
+"But yes, we are pretty sure it can do that too."

-I got the money, I told them I took it from there, and they were on their way and I never ever saw them again, and I won't until I do the delivery in a few days.
+I got the money, No receipt, Duke, man, what are you talking about?
+We shook hands, I told them I would take it from there, and they were on their way and I never ever saw them again, and I won't until I do the delivery in a few days.
 Now that I've got what they want I'll have to look for them when I arrive at my destination.
 Or rather they will look for me.

-Whatever, that's not going
-to be today.
+Whatever, that's not going to be today.
 No, today I'm not gonna tell you about my joining the circus either.
-Something I didn't really thought was going to be necessary.
+Which, by the way, at that moment I didn't really think it was going to be necessary.

 Duke of Poo tells his story
 --------------------------------